cometbft/cometbft/docs/core/configuration.md

 # If you're using GRPC (or Local RPC client) and /broadcast_tx_commit, set to
 # the estimated # maximum number of broadcast_tx_commit calls per block.
 max_subscriptions_per_client = 5

+# Experimental parameter to specify the maximum number of events a node will
+# buffer, per subscription, before returning an error and closing the
+# subscription.
+Must be set to at least 100, but higher values will accommodate
+# higher event throughput rates (and will use more memory).
+experimental_subscription_buffer_size = 200

+# Experimental parameter to specify the maximum number of RPC responses that
+# can be buffered per WebSocket client.
+If clients cannot read from the
+# WebSocket endpoint fast enough, they will be disconnected, so increasing this
+# parameter may reduce the chances of them being disconnected (but will cause
+# the node to use more memory).

+# Must be at least the same as "experimental_subscription_buffer_size",
+# otherwise connections could be dropped unnecessarily.
+This value should
+# ideally be somewhat higher than "experimental_subscription_buffer_size" to
+# accommodate non-subscription-related RPC responses.
+experimental_websocket_write_buffer_size = 200

+# If a WebSocket client cannot read fast enough, at present we may
+# silently drop events instead of generating an error or disconnecting the
+# client.
+#
+# Enabling this experimental parameter will cause the WebSocket connection to
+# be closed instead if it cannot read fast enough, allowing for greater
+# predictability in subscription behavior.
+experimental_close_on_slow_client = false

 # How long to wait for a tx to be committed during /broadcast_tx_commit.
 # WARNING: Using a value larger than 10s will result in increasing the